 Which trauma-focused psychotherapies are in the PTSD-Repository?

 - Duration of treatment: PE usually takes 8-15 weekly sessions, so treatment lasts about 3 months.
-Sessions are 1.5 hours each.
+Sessions are usually 1.5 hours each.

 - What to expect: PE teaches you to gradually approach trauma-related memories, feelings and situations that you have been avoiding since experiencing trauma.
 By confronting these challenges, you can decrease your PTSD symptoms.

 - Duration of treatment: CPT usually takes about 12-sessions.
 Sessions are 60 minutes.